lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 The tests make only two assumptions: how to build the binary (running `make` in a specific directory) and the name of the binary.

-If you would change the internals of the program completely, the tests would still be untouched:
+If you would completely change the internals of the program, the tests would still be untouched:

 > The tests need to change only if the behaviour of the program changes